UKCloud/documentation/articles/vmware/vmw-home.md

 <div class="row">
   <div class="col-md-12">
-    <p>Some additional options and products you might want to consider using with UKCloud for VMware (additional charges apply):</p>
+    <p>To get the most out of our platform, see below for some additional options and products you might want to consider using with UKCloud for VMware (additional charges apply).</p>
   </div>
 </div>